datavistics/encoder-analysis/README.md

 # Results

-Do check out these notebooks in nbviewer, as I took a lot of effort to make sure they are interactive.
-Unfortunately they look better in light mode due to the tables.
+Do check out these [notebooks](https://nbviewer.org/github/datavistics/encoder-analysis/tree/main/) in nbviewer, as I took a lot of effort to make sure they are interactive.
+Unfortunatelythey look better in light mode due to the tables.
 But follow your heart.

 - [classification-analysis-gradio.ipynb](https://nbviewer.org/github/datavistics/encoder-analysis/blob/main/classification-analysis-gradio.ipynb)
 - [embedding-analysis-gradio.ipynb](https://nbviewer.org/github/datavistics/encoder-analysis/blob/main/embedding-analysis-gradio.ipynb)
 - [vision-embedding-analysis-gradio.ipynb](https://nbviewer.org/github/datavistics/encoder-analysis/blob/main/vision-embedding-analysis-gradio.ipynb)

+# How does it work?
+Each of the **\*-optimization.ipynb** notebooks facilitates this structure:
 ```mermaid
 flowchart TD;
     subgraph Benchmarking Server